Coldcard/firmware/releases/EdgeChangeLog.md

   in miniscript descriptor.
 - Enhancement: HW Accelerated AES CTR for BSMS and passphrase saver
 - Bugfix: Do not allow to import duplicate miniscript wallets (thanks to [AnchorWatch](https://www.anchorwatch.com/))
+- Bugfix: Saving passphrase on SD Card caused a freeze that required reboot

 ## 6.2.1X - 2023-10-26